BRIEF-Industrivarden net asset value 175 SEK/share on June 30

 * Says work is under way to recruit a new ceo for Industrivärden, who board hopes to be able to present during Q3 Further company coverage: (Reporting By Johan Ahlander)

-March 30 Taroko Textile Corp: * Says it will pay no dividend to shareholders for 2016 Source text in Chinese: https://goo.gl/52E4t5 Further company coverage: (Beijing Headline News)
+March 30 KPT Industries Ltd: * Says it will pay no dividend to shareholders for 2016 Source text in Chinese: https://goo.gl/z9aAyK Further company coverage: (Beijing Headline News)

+* Revolving loan agreement was entered into among lender, an indirect wholly-owned subsidiary of company, borrower and guarantor